paposeco/quietfoodie/README.md

 ### Blog structure

-Inside the `content` directory create a file named _index.md with the following content:
+Inside the `content` directory create a file named `_index.md` with the following content:

     ---
     weight: 130
     ---

 Inside the `content` directory create a directory called `recipes`.
-Create a file named _index.md inside the `recipes` directory with the following content:
+Create a file named `_index.md` inside the `recipes` directory with the following content:

     ---
     title: "Recipes"
     weight: 130
     ---

 Optionally, if you would like to have a Life section on your blog, create a directory called `life` inside the `content` directory.
-Create a _index.md file inside the directory with the following content:
+Create a `_index.md` file inside the directory with the following content:

     ---
     title: "Life"
     weight: 140
     ---

-Posts on the Life section will not show up on the frontpage.
+(Posts on the Life section will not show up on the frontpage.)

 For the About page, create a directory called `about` inside the `content` directory.
-Create and index.md file with the following frontmatter:
+Create an `index.md` file with the following front matter:

     ---
     title: "About"